 This is because after ovulation an egg is viable for 12 to 24 hours, which is a very short window of time.
 However, sperm can survive in a woman’s fallopian tubes for up to 5 days.
 This is referred to as your fertile window and research shows that pregnancy rates are higher when intercourse takes place the few days before and the day of the ovulation.

-Ovulation calculators use the information you provide to predict your ovulation date, allowing you to time intercourse during the five or so days leading up to it.
+Is the ovulation calculator accurate?
+It can be because it uses the information you provide to predict your ovulation date, allowing you to time intercourse during the five or so days leading up to it.
 While this seems like a great tool, ovulation calculators may not be as accurate as they seem.

 Ovulation calculators use the first day of your period and the average length of your cycle to determine when you’re most likely to ovulate.